microsoft/vscode-docs/api/index.md

 The [Extension Guides](/api/extension-guides/overview) section describes in detail how to build various VS Code extensions.
 In each topic, you can find:

-- Sample code from [VS Code Extension Sample](https://github.com/Microsoft/vscode-extension-samples) repository
+- Sample code from [VS Code Extension Samples](https://github.com/Microsoft/vscode-extension-samples) repository
-- A listing of the VS Code APIs used
+- A listing of the VS Code API used
-- Real-world extensions using the APIs
+- Real-world extensions using the API

 Some samples in [vscode-extension-samples](https://github.com/Microsoft/vscode-extension-samples) do not yet have accompanying guides, but the source code is well-documented.